1. Knowledge Base

 Email - several email formats are available (see image below), including LEDES.

-Additional Emails - Add any additional email addresses here that you need the invoices delivered to.
+Additional Emails – Add any additional email addresses to which you need the invoices delivered.

 Automail - TimeSolv can send hard copies of invoices to your clients for a small fee.